jsuarezruiz/forms-gtk-progress/Status.md

 # Status

+### Performance and Quality

+Quality is top of the list of priorities.
+This means stability and performance first and foremost.
+Constant testing  on a huge volume of samples to achieve this goal.

 ### ActivityIndicator

 The [ActivityIndicator](https://developer.xamarin.com/api/type/Xamarin.Forms.ActivityIndicator/) control gives a visual clue to the user that something is happening, without information about its progress.